bradcar/artcar-ultrasonic-dist-arduino/README.md

 * u8g documentation: https://github.com/olikraus/u8glib/wiki/userreference
   * u8g fonts (fonts available for u8g library): https://nodemcu-build.com/u8g-fonts.php
 * image2cpp (convert images into C code): https://javl.github.io/image2cpp/

+Note: Temp & humidity correction for the speed of sound
+* speed of sound going from 0C to 30C goes from 331.48 m/s to 351.24 m/s (~ 6%)
+* speed of sound at 30C goes from 349.38 m/s to 351.24 m/s (~ 0.53%)
+* ...humidity effect is negligible, but I had a dht22 which does both, so why not :)